 I also play this game while walking around museums with myself or my husband.
 We each try to find something for the other to “spy.”
 Honestly, some of these really make me hungry. 🙂 It’s hilarious but I always want wine, oysters, and fruit after staring at too many still-lifes.

 Once they are alerted to the fact that some items feel out-of-place, it’s a good time to ask why certain items would be included.
-In art history, the answer is nearly always some kind of symbolism.
-Here are some of my favorite books and articles on still-life symbolism to use with the students or do research yourself:
+In art history (just like your English lit class), the answer is nearly always some kind of symbolism.
+Here are some quick books and articles on still-life symbolism to use with the students or do research yourself:

 - Beauty will save: Vanitas still life symbolism